RedLanternTech/RLT_TechBook/OTFD/hackerlab.md

 # Some Post Items

 - it may not have created a dhcp server in VirtualBox, make sure to go add it if you plan on throwing Kali into this host only Vnet
-- I followed the instructions at https://www.kali.org/docs/general-use/novnc-kali-in-browser/ to setup noVNC, x11vnc, and SSH.
-I use TMux to manage my vagrant startups and ssh/vnc settings.
-When I'm done, I kill the VNC process